-1. Base Metal or Parent Metal: Base Metal or Parent Metal is one of the most important factor to be considered while selecting an electrode.
+1. Base Metal or Parent Metal: Base Metal or Parent Metal is one of the most important factors to be considered while selecting an electrode.
 We need to take into consideration three following parameters;

 a.
-Base metal mechanical properties: The mechanical properties especially the tensile strength of the electrode and of the base metal should be similar or as close as possible.
-In case of wide differences in tensile strength between welding electrode and the base metal, there will always be chances of cracking and other welding discontinuities.
-Hence to prevent cracking and other welding discontinuities we should always choose and electrode having minimum tensile strength equivalent to the parent metal being welded.
+Base metal mechanical properties: The mechanical properties especially the tensile strength of the electrode and that of the base metal should be similar or as close as possible.
+In case of wide differences in tensile strength between the welding electrode and the base metal, there will always be chances of cracking and other welding discontinuities.
+Hence to prevent cracking and other welding discontinuities we should always choose an electrode having minimum tensile strength equivalent to the parent metal being welded.